Carmarthen railway station: Other railways

-Another outlet to the north was the Llanelly Railway's branch from Llandeilo, which reached Abergwili Junction in 1864 and whose trains reached the Town station by means of running powers following its takeover by the London & North Western Railway (LNWR) in 1873.
+Another outlet to the north was the Llanelly Railway's branch from Llandeilo, which reached Abergwili Junction in 1864; its trains reached Town station by means of running powers following its takeover by the London & North Western Railway (LNWR) in 1873.
 The final link in the chain of lines to the north was added in 1911, when a branch line from Lampeter to Aberaeron was opened by the Lampeter, Aberayron and New Quay Light Railway.
 This was worked by the Great Western Railway from the outset, as the company had by this time absorbed the other lines mentioned (apart from the Llandeilo branch, which remained in LNWR hands until the 1923 Grouping).

 Closures

-None of the lines to the north survive, the first round of closures having begun as early as May 1951 when the Aberaeron line lost its passenger trains.
+None of the lines to the north survive; the first round of closures having begun as early as May 1951, when the Aberaeron line lost its passenger trains.
 The Newcastle Emlyn line followed suit in September 1952, whilst the Llandeilo branch went in September 1963 and the 'main line' to Aberystwyth in February 1965, although milk trains continued to operate as far as Pont Llanio (near Tregaron) on the Aberystwyth main line until 1970 and to Newcastle Emlyn and to Felinfach on the Aberaeron branch until September 1973.

 This left only the original South Wales Railway main line to serve the station and left it as a terminus at the end of short spur from the main line at which all trains have to reverse before continuing their journeys.
-This was not so much of a problem with DMUs but led to the need for a run-round of locomotive-hauled trains which were regularly used until the mid-1980s.
-Only two of the five original platforms here (the former platforms 2 & 3) are now used, with the majority of trains using the former down main platform (now numbered 1) where the main facilities are located.
-The other active platform (formerly platform 3, now renumbered 2) is used when two trains are scheduled to call at the same time (also for unit stabling) - it is linked to platform one by a barrow crossing that spans the shunting neck that is used for locos to run around their trains.
+This was not so much of a problem with diesel multiple units, but led to the need for a run-round of locomotive-hauled trains which were regularly used until the mid-1980s.
+Only two of the five original platforms here (the former platforms 2 and 3) are now used, with the majority of trains using the former down main platform (now numbered 1) where the main facilities are located.
+The other active platform (formerly platform 3, now renumbered 2) is used when two trains are scheduled to call at the same time (also for unit stabling) – it is linked to platform one by a barrow crossing that spans the shunting neck that is used for locos to run around their trains.
 This is the sole remnant of the former route north.